katzarsky/php-xml-telbook/README.md

 # php-xml-telbook

-A simple `telbook` web-application, using REST PHP backend and XML transport.
+A simple `telephone book` web-application, using REST PHP backend and XML transport.

 ## Utilizes: